DottoreTozzi/TiltPySpindel/README_en.md

 Still experimental:

-Listens to Bluetooth LE 4.0 Beacons and looks for Data coming from a TILT Hydrometer.
+Listens to Bluetooth LE 4.0 "Beacons" and looks for data coming from a TILT Hydrometer.
-Accumulates this Data over a configurable duration in seconds, averages it and sends it to iSpindle.py.
+Accumulates this data over a configurable duration in seconds, averages it and sends it to iSpindle.py.
-TILT sends data approximately every 1-2 seconds, so we are averaging it over this amount of time.
+TILTs send their data approximately every 1-2 seconds, so we are averaging it over this amount of time.
 The Default is 5 minutes.

 Usage is very simple, there is almost nothing to install.